Skip to main content

 Stigma conference image, painting of masks on blue background2001 Stigma and Global Health Conference

-In partnership with other NIH Institutes and Centers, U.S. agencies, and domestic and international organizations, Fogarty sponsored a in September of 2001.
+In partnership with other NIH Institutes and Centers, U.S. agencies, and domestic and international organizations, Fogarty sponsored the Stigma and Global Health Conference in 2001.
 Focusing on stigma as it relates to public health, this conference examined the causes and consequences of stigma, both in the developing world and the United States.
-Background papers, a complete conference video recording, speaker biographies, and media coverage of the conference are available on the Stigma Conference Web site.

 Inquiries